 GET IN TOUCH WITH YOUR INNER CHILD

-By spending the afternoon playing at the KL Upside Down House.
-These amusing galleries are the newest form of entertainment in Malaysia and KL location is the tallest in the entire country.
+Spend the afternoon playing at the KL Upside Down House (GoogleMaps).
+These amusing galleries are the newest form of entertainment in Malaysia and the KL location is the tallest in the entire country.
 The quirky attraction is literally a two-story upside down home, there’s even an upside down Morris 1974 automobile at the entrance.
 Inside you’ll find a fully furnished home with a living room, kitchen, playroom, children’s room, restroom, and more.
 It’s located next to the Menara Tower and boasts an amazing view of the looming building.

 EAT ALL THE STREET FOOD